-Open the Files app on your iPhone or iPad and then follow these steps to scan your document.
+1) Open the Files app on your iPhone or iPad.

-2) Tap the More (three-dot icon) button on the top.
+3) Tap the More button (three-dots icon) on the top and select Scan Documents.

-4) Position your document in the viewer and tap the Capture button.
+4) Position your document in the viewer to do an automatic or manual scan.